SENG637-Group14/seng637-a1/seng637-a1-Group14.md

 # Notes and discussion of the peer reviews of defect reports

-Brief sumamary of our Defect Report
+Brief summary of our Defect Report

 - Total Number of Bugs found: 26
 - Bugs Resolved: 8
 - Unresolved: 18

-During our test, the ATM System Version_1.0 responded in a variety of weird ways which was quite fasinating.
-Just to mention a few, the transaction figures never adds up.
-For example, when making a deposit of $100, the balance after the deposit in a savings account shows up as $190 in addition to the $100 existing balance.
-Another scenario is making transfers from one account to the other.
-Lets say $90 is transferred from Checking account to Saving Account, what shows on the receipt is "$89.50".
-Discussing these observations as a group, we were under the impression that the difference in amount could be due to transaction charges, but since such was not mentioned in the requirement, these case were reported as bugs.

-Also, in the case of making withdrawals, we observed that when withdrawing $20 or $40 bill, the systems adds an additional $20 to the dispenses amount. i.e you get $40 for $20 and $60 for $40 withdrawals.
-Then in the case of $60 withdrawal, the system dispensed $100.
-All of these were charged on the account where the withdrawal was iniitied.
-But the case of withdrawing $200 took a different turn, the ATM system dispensed $20 bill whenever we tried to withdraw $200, as long as there's money in the account, and there's available cash in the system.
-The funny part of it all is that the bugs for the $200 withdrawals didnt affect the account balance, rather the system itself.
-If such system were to be released in reality, that would be a major loss to the business, as the ATM would continue spilling money.
+Just to mention a few, during the peer review, the first pair in our group observed several unusual behaviors in ATM System Version 1.0.
+One major issue was incorrect transaction calculations.

+For example:
+- Depositing "$100" into a savings account resulted in a balance of "$190", even though the initial balance was "$100".
+- Transferring "$90" from the checking account to the savings account showed "$89.50" on the receipt instead of "$90".

+Initially, we thought the discrepancies might be due to transaction fees.
+However, since no such charges were mentioned in the system requirements, we reported these cases as bugs.

+The second pair in our group observed significant issues with the withdrawal function in ATM System Version 1.0.

+Key findings:
+- Withdrawing $20 or $40 resulted in an extra $20 being dispensed (e.g., $40 for $20, $60 for $40).
+- A $60 withdrawal resulted in $100 being dispensed, with the full amount deducted from the account.
+- However, attempting to withdraw $200 caused the ATM to dispense a $20 bill repeatedly, as long as both the account and the ATM had sufficient funds.
+- Strangely, the $200 withdrawal bug did not affect the account balance but impacted the ATM itself, essentially allowing unlimited withdrawals.

+If this issue existed in a real-world system, it would cause severe financial losses, as the ATM would continue dispensing money without proper deductions.
+These cases were reported as critical bugs.

+In addition to the previously mentioned issues, we also observed anomalies during the Balance Inquiry test.

-For the Balance Inquiry test, we noticed a couple of abnormalies here and there.
-One of which was that the system dispenses $500 (which the system obviously dont have) when a balance inquiry on the savings account for card 1 was initiated.
+One major issue was that when performing a **balance inquiry on the savings account for card 1, the system dispensed "$500", even though it did not have that amount available.

+This unexpected behavior was noted and reported as a critical bug.

-# How the pair testing was managed and team work/effort was divided
+# How the pair testing was managed and teamwork/effort was divided

-Text…
+All team members performed exploratory testing and recorded the defects found.
+In the end, we all reviewed all defects and reported them in the bug tracking tool.

 # Difficulties encountered, challenges overcome, and lessons learned